Ultimate Packing List to Hike the Camino De Santiago

 Oh my god.
 Are you seriously thinking about doing this?
 Holy moly!

-Below, I’ve given a very brief summary of what I packed during my experiences walking the Camino Frances in 2018 (~900 km over 33 days) and the Camino Portuguese in 2019.
+Below, I’ve given a very brief summary of what I packed during my experiences walking the Camino Frances in 2018 (~900 km over 33 days) and the Camino Portuguese five times.
 I’ve included some tips and tricks that I learned along the way, and of course, these are just my opinions.
 Also, if you’re female, check out this one too: The Ultimate Packing List for Women Hiking the Camino de Santiago.
+It’s a little collection of advice written by a past participant.

 There are countless other articles online, from blog posts to YouTube videos to advertising to Google.
 I encourage you to do your own research and make your own decisions (except about these earplugs.
 Get them!).
 Anyway, here’s what I packed last time and what I would do this time.